 What we expect from parents: We expect to work together to care for your child.
 Please notify the Athletic Trainer if your athlete was injured during a practice, game or even at home so that we may be aware of the injury.
 This is preferable by email unless you need to talk to us directly.
 If you have questions regarding your athlete’s injury, please feel free to call, email or visit by appointment to discuss it further.

 If your athlete is seen by a doctor regarding an injury or other reason affecting their participation in sports, it is the responsibility of the parent to make sure that a note indicating your athlete’s current participation status and continuing needs are conveyed in writing by their doctor and brought to the athletic trainer in a timely manner.

 Physicals: Physicals must be on the IHSAA form.
 Physicals must be dated after April 1st to be eligible for the following year.
 Physicals MUST be signed by a doctor and must include the doctor’s license #.
 They also must have the athlete and a parent signature on them.
 Athletic physical nights are held annually at McCutcheon High School.

 Concussions: Any athlete exhibiting symptoms of a concussion will be required to see a doctor.
 Once cleared to return to participation, the athlete will be required to pass an appropriate return to play progression.
 More detail will be given out if this situation arises.
-If you have questions regarding ImPACT baseline testing, please email your athletic trainer.
-It is the responsibility of the athlete to discontinue participation and to self-report any symptoms of concussion to the athletic trainer as soon as they notice them.
+It is the responsibility of the athlete to discontinue participation and to self-report any symptoms of a concussion to the athletic trainer as soon as they notice them.
 All athletes and parents should read the concussion fact sheets below for more information.
 If parents/guardians still want to conduct IMPACT testing for their athlete, it will need to be completed at your physician’s office.